brainflow-dev/brainflow/docs/SupportedBoards.rst

     params = BrainFlowInputParams()
     board = BoardShim(BoardIds.GANGLION_NATIVE_BOARD, params)

-To get Ganglion's MAC address you can use:
+To get Ganglion's MAC address or device name you can use:

 - Windows: `Bluetooth LE Explorer App <https://www.microsoft.com/en-us/p/bluetooth-le-explorer/9n0ztkf1qd98?activetab=pivot:overviewtab>`_
 - Linux: hcitool command

 Supported platforms:

-- Windows >= 8.1
+- Windows 10.0.19041.0+
-- Linux
+- MacOS 10.15+, 12.0 to 12.2 have known issues while scanning, you need to update to 12.3+.
+On MacOS 12+ you may need to configure Bluetooth permissions for your appication
-- MacOS
+- Linux, compilation from source code probably will be needed
 - Devices like Raspberry Pi

 Cyton Daisy